ideacrew/enroll/hugo/content/documentation/models/special_enrollment_periods.md

 - Check the method `init_qualifying_life_events` in the `families_controller.rb` file to view the initializing process for QLE Kinds_

-# Create/Manage SEPS
+# Create/Manage Qualifying Life Event Kinds (QLEK)

-Admin users have the capability of managing/creating QLE Kinds via the website UI with teh following steps:
+Admin users have the capability of managing/creating QLE Kinds via the website UI with the following steps:

 1. Login as an HBX Admin and click "I'm an Admin."
 2. Click the Admin dropdown and click Manage SEP's